saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 We have control over what affects our own capacity for self-determination.
 Not just on an emotional level, but on a few more practical information level.

 So, let me take you through a part of my Threat Model, with a view to protecting my ability to understand the world and what affects me.

+My fundamental realisation is that even though I'm a nobody and no government would want to "spy" on me, there are political campaigns out there that screw with what people see and beleive, and I am on their list of their millions of targets.

-I need to expect that adversaries are trying to reduce my Information Horizon and counter-act.
+So from a threat modeling perspective, I need to expect that adversaries are trying to reduce my Information Horizon and then counter-act them.

 (Another part, a more classical threat model for data on my devices, is something I might share another time.)

+## Types of personal information

 There are two types of information that control my Information Horizon: Information about me, and information that changes me.